 It is ironic that the same magic one can use to free their mind from an oppressive view on reality can also be used to impose ideas and indoctrinate by others.

-Many are excited about the benefits to human kind, yet after learning about Manson’s family brainwashing and the strange CIA mind control program known as Project MK-Ultra, I can see how psychedelics can also be misused by powerful forces or nefarious people.
+Many are excited about the benefits to humankind, yet after learning about Manson’s family brainwashing and the strange CIA mind control program known as Project MK-Ultra, we can see how psychedelics can also be misused by powerful forces or nefarious people.
 Extremists might use them as part of an initiation ritual where recruits are indoctrinated.

 People who would normally be opposed to violence can be extremely nasty in protecting their belief system.
 Oddly enough, many do not even realize they are being indoctrinated.
 One can be led down the garden path to an abyss.